timestamp detect_id type

 ## 6 2021-05-08 18:05:23 948 62074 PPM FALSE

 kaltoa uses sync-tags to align the receiver clocks in a telemetry array.
 That is, stationary tags embedded into the receivers with known emission times.
-The argument sync_emissions tells kaltoa which emit_id values should be treated as sync-tag emissions.
-We have the supplementary type column to distinguish between the types of tags detected/emitted when multiple types of tags are used.
+The argument sync_emissions tells kaltoa which rows represent sync-tag emissions.
+That is, detections of that receivers own sync-tag.
+We have the supplementary type column to distinguish between the types of tags detected/emitted when composite tags are used.